 Life-Saving Anaphylaxis Kitt Stories.

-Our Anaphylaxis Kitts have been used to treat over 20 severe allergic reactions since we launched in 2023.
+Our Kitts have been used to treat 30+ severe allergic reactions since we launched in 2023.

-Never again do we want to see an ‘avoidable’ allergy death headlining the news.
+Never again do we want to see ‘avoidable deaths’ caused by allergy in the news.

 Three people on a talk show with the quote 'He saved my life' overlayed.
 The top person is a young man with short curly hair, the middle person is a young woman with long brown hair, and the bottom person is a blonde woman wearing a patterned blouse.